-Student Names: Grade: 6 or 7/8 (circle one) School: .
-ME SA Center: .
-Specification Checklist: Yes No Are the contestants' names, grade, school name, number of Hex Nuts, and MESA center clearly visible on the glider? (if information is provided on a tie-on label-student MUST launch glider with label attached.) - General Rule #1 10% Penalty Does the glider contain a feature that adapts to the launcher adapter or rubber band that is easily identifiable? - General Rule #2 10% Penalty Does the glider have the minimum quantity of 2 Hex Nuts (payload)?
+Specification Checklist: Yes No Are the contestants' names, grade, school name, number of Hex Nuts, and MESA center clearly visible on the glider? ( if information is provided on a tie-on label-student MUST launch glider with label attached .) - General Rule #1 10% Penalty Does the glider contain a feature that adapts to the launcher adapter or rubber band that is easily identifiable? - General Rule #2 10% Penalty Does the glider have the minimum quantity of 10 Hex Nuts (payload)?
 DQ Is the glider capable of self-sustained flight without links to the ground for lift, propulsion or guidance? -General Rule #6 DQ Glider has an easily identifiable fuselage, wing, and tail?
 General Rule #11 DQ Does the glider use remote controls?
-General Rule #13 DQ Will stored energy be used after the initial launch for thrust or lift? (batteries, rubber band, etc.) - General Rule #12 DQ Overall Specification Check Pass Fail Engineering Lab Report Points Points Scored (25 pt maximum) Performance: Measure to the nearest 2cm (.75in) Distance (Glider's 1st Touch-point w/ ground or other obstruction): If the launch is disqualified, considered a Mistrial or none please indicate it below: 1st Launch: x 2in or 5.08 cm = \top Disqualified / Mistrial / None 2nd Launch: x 2in or 5.08 cm = Disqualified / Mistrial / None Reasons for Glider Disqualification(s): sons for Launch Mistrial: Glide lider part(s) break-off during flight The glider must be capable of being lau have an identifiable fuselage, wing, and Glide er goes outside the bou ındary of the obstacle Hang Time (needed for tiebreaker) Best TEAM Performance 1st Launch Flight Time: Best WINNING Performance (from same division/grade leve 2nd Launch Flight Time: Performance Ratio (TEAM / WINNING) = Performance Ratio x 75 = Performance Points Engineering Lab Report Submitted: Yes No Teams who do not submit an Engineering Lab Report will NOT be eligible for any awards.
-Glider Penalties (0, 10% or 20%) = Performance Points - Glider Penalties + Lab Report Pts = FINAL SCORE TINAL 3CC /\L
+General Rule #13 DQ Will stored energy be used after the initial launch? (thrust, lift, etc.) - General Rule #12 DQ Overall Specification Check Pass Fail Engineering Lab Report Points

+Points Scored (25 pt maximum)